zxkevinxz/ai-hero/courses/08-first-cohort-course/05-day-4/04-implementing-the-loop/article.md

 - Read the existing `SystemContext` class.

-- Read the existing `streamText` call.
+- Read the existing tool calls for `scrapeUrl` and `searchWeb`.

-- Implement the loop in place of the existing `streamText` call.
+- Create a new file called `run-agent-loop.ts`.
 Take the tool calls and reuse them as the `scrapeUrl` and `searchWeb` functions.
+Do not change the original implementation - do some copy/pasting.

 - Implement the `answerQuestion` function, which will be a call to a LLM with a system prompt designed to answer the user's question.
+Put it in a separate file.

 If the `isFinal` flag is true, tell the LLM that we may not have all the information we need to answer the question, but we need to make our best effort.